Gateway Priority in a Multiple Gateway Configuration

 as GlobalProtect gateways.
 To determine the preferred gateway to

-which your agents connect, add the gateways to a portal agent configuration
+which your apps connect, add the gateways to a portal agent configuration,

 If a GlobalProtect portal agent configuration contains more than

-one gateway, the agent will attempt to communicate with all gateways
+one gateway, the app attempts to communicate with all gateways listed

-listed in its agent configuration.
-The agent will then use priority
+in its agent configuration.
+The app uses the priority and response

-and response time as to determine the gateway to which to connect.
+time to determine the gateway to which to connect.
+With GlobalProtect

-priority gateway is greater than the average response time across
+is greater than the average response time across all gateways.

 For example, consider the following response times for gw1 and

-The agent determines that the response time for the gateway with
+The app determines that the response time for the gateway with

-response time for both gateways (52.5 ms) and, as a result, connects
+time for both gateways (52.5 ms) and, as a result, connects to gw2.

-to gw2.
-In this example, the agent did not connect to gw1 even though
+In this example, the app did not connect to gw1 even though it had

-it had a higher priority because a response time of 80 ms was higher
+a higher priority because a response time of 80 ms was higher than